Noznoc/geojson-api/README.md

 In queries.js you will neeed to change the database URL credentials on line 10 to your own database credentials

-Apart from that, the query functions in queries.js (e.g., getOttawa()) will need to be altered based off what you want to pull from the database (you will also need to change the routes).
-The current code pulls the wkb_geometry from two different tables (one holds all OSM building data from Ottawa and the other holds all OSM building data from Ottawa) and then converts them into geojson.
+The current server code pulls the wkb_geometry and building type tag from two different tables (one holds all OSM building data from Ottawa and the other holds all OSM building data from Ottawa) and then converts the query into a geojson feature collection.

+The front end code outputs the data onto a map based on whether you select Ottawa or Gatineau.